dawnharmony/Feedback-Clipboard/README.md

 Feedback Clipboard
-A simple tool for managing and copying custom text snippets with a click.
+-A simple tool for managing and copying custom text snippets with a click.

 Features
 Custom Buttons: Create buttons with display names and content (text, emojis, etc.).